High-Availability Introduction & Key Concepts

-Enterprise Edition provides an option with embedded vault and Enterprise Plus support vault over an external RDBMS ( Microsoft SQL Server 2012 or Higher)
+Enterprise Edition provides an option with an embedded vault and Enterprise Plus support vault over an external RDBMS ( Microsoft SQL Server 2012 or Higher)

 This section covers